thefilesareinthecomputer/job_skills/README.md

 - Supports both broad overview and targeted skill queries
 - Displays the exact terminology used by employers

+### OCR Integration

+Extracts text from job posting images:

+- Processes screenshots of job listings
+- Identifies skills and requirements from visual content
+- Integrates findings with other data sources

 ### Perplexity AI Research Tool

 Connects to Perplexity AI to provide current information from across the web: